Jaival/know-me/README.md

 An online digital profile creator.

 ## Next Steps
-+ Create an auth provider to pass session in between pages.
+- [ ] Create an auth provider to pass session in between pages.
-+ Properly create API's for data fetching.
+- [ ] Refactor the project to use props better (Currently used none).
-+ Add proper loading state if necessary
+- [ ] Properly create API's for data fetching.
-+ Refactor the project to use props better (Currently used none).
+- [ ] Add proper loading state if necessary
 ## Products used

-Database: Planetscale or Supabase
++ Database: Planetscale or Supabase
-Auth: Clerk or Supabase
++ Auth: Clerk or Supabase
-Prisma
++ Prisma
-shancn/ui
++ shancn/ui

 ## Project Structure